Current Students

 I’m extremely supportive of one-on-one math tutoring.
 I feel that it’s the next natural step in my partnership principle of teaching.
 I not only have worked extensively within a math tutoring setting (with the HSU Math Tutoring Lab and the INRSEP program), but I was a founding member (and the first supervisor) for the The Math Center at the University of California in Merced, started in 2016.
 My experience at UC Merced was especially fulfilling, as it allowed me the opportunity to both work directly with students seeking tutoring services and be able to mentor undergraduate tutors.
 I was also able to make large contributions to the tutor training curriculum and the daily workings of the tutoring center.
 For more details about my contribution to the Math Center, see my page on Math Tutoring.

-I've also had the privilege of mentoring advanced undergraduates in several research projects, mainly with the DESCARTES program at UC Merced, but also with the multiple REUs.
-For more information, see my page on undergraduate research.
+I’ve also had the privilege of mentoring advanced undergraduates in several research projects, mainly with the DESCARTES program at UC Merced, but also with the multiple REUs.